Cybertas/A-Simple-Bash-Scripting-Guide/Part1: Working Shell With Bash/Globbing.md

 # Globbing
- - Wildcard characters can be used to match pattern with strings. <br>
+ - Globbing aka Wildcard.
+They are characters that can be used to match pattern with strings. <br>

     | Wildcard     | Description |
     | --------------  | -------------- |